 Why should you care?

 Because Q-factor helps to determine where your feet engage the pedals, it can affect your stance on the bike.

 A Q-factor that is too wide or too narrow can cause your knees to track either too far inward or outward resulting in joint pain.

-A bad stance can be corrected through the length of the pedals spindles.
-Shimano, for example, addresses this issue by offering pedals such as the Duraace 9100 that have spindles that are 4mm longer as an option.
+A bad stance can be corrected through the length of the pedal’s spindles.
+For example, Shimano addresses this issue by offering pedals such as the Duraace R9100 that have spindles that are 4mm longer as an option.